FelicienLL/mapbayr/README.md

 if(self.cmt == 4) DV = MET ;
 // reminder: use "self.cmt" to internaly refer to a compartment in a mrgsolve model code.
 ```

+Note that mapbayr does not strictly rely on this `$ERROR` block to
+define the residual error internally and compute the objective function
+value, but on information passed in the `$SIGMA` block.
+However, we
+strongly advise you to properly code your `$ERROR` block with `EPS(1)`,
+`EPS(2)` etc…, if only to use your code as a regular mrgsolve model code
+and simulate random effect.

 ### 7\. `$MAIN` block